 6. Check retail stores before outlets

-Try shopping the local mall during sales or with coupons, where you might find the prices to be comparable but the quality better.
+Try shopping during sales or with coupons at the local mall, where you might find the prices to be comparable but the quality better.
 Don’t forget to look at clearance items both in the store and online.

 7. Check with outlet centers for coupons and circulars